trojrobert/ARIMA-and-Testing-Stationality-for-Time-series-data-/README.md

-Test Stationality and Arima on Time series data
+# Testing  Stationality and Arima Model for Time series forecasting

 **we use Air Passenger dataset and daily Daily minimum temperatures in Melbourne dataset**

 ## Stationarity